-Because the decrease in cell shortening could originate from a decrease in the peak systolic Ca^{2+} concentration (Ca^{2+} transient) or from the change in the myofilament Ca^{2+} sensitivity, we recorded the CTA simultaneously with the shortening and analyzed the CTA-shortening relationship.
-Because we found a significant decrease in the CTA at

-0.5 Hz (p=0.04), we suggest that the decreased calcium transient is one of the factors contributing to the decreased shortening in the diabetic group although after one week of STZ-induced diabetes in rats, published studies have shown a minimal change in Ca^{2+} transients at 0.5 and 1 Hz stimulation frequencies (Delucchi et al. 2012; Ren et al. 1999).
-However, several authors have confirmed a decreased peak calcium transient in diabetic rats at four to twelve weeks after inducing diabetes (Ding et al. 2006; Lagadic-Gossmann et al. 1996; Noda et al. 1993; Wickley et al. 2006).
+Because the decrease in cell shortening could originate from a decrease in the peak systolic Ca2+ concentration (Ca^{2+} transient) or from the change in the myofilament Ca2+ sensitivity, we recorded the CTA simultaneously with the shortening and analyzed the CTA-shortening relationship.
+As we found a significant decrease in the CTA at 0.5 Hz (p=0.04), we suggest that the decreased calcium transient is one of the factors contributing to the decreased shortening in the diabetic group although after one week of STZ-induced diabetes in rats, published studies have shown a minimal change in Ca2+ transients at 0.5 and 1 Hz stimulation frequencies (Delucchi et al. 2012, Ren et al. 1999).
+However, several authors have confirmed a decreased peak calcium transient in diabetic rats at four to twelve weeks after inducing diabetes (Noda et al. 1993, Lagadic-Gossmann et al. 1996, Ding et al. 2006, Wickley et al. 2006).
 We attempted to determine whether Ca sensitivity is an additional factor responsible for the decrease in shortening by comparing the CTA-shortening curves; however, the correlation between CTA and shortening was poor due to high cell-to-cell variability (Fig. 4C,D).
-Descriptions of alterations in Ca^{2+} sensitivity in the literature are inconsistent: hearts from diabetic animals have been shown to have decreased sensitivity to external Ca^{2+} (Bielefeld et al. 1983).
-In contrast, an increase in Ca^{2+} sensitivity was observed in skinned cardiac fibres (Murat et al. 1989; Khandoudi et al. 1993).
-Therefore, we suggest impaired calcium handling is one of the factors responsible for the observed decrease in myocyte shortening.
-However, the contribution of several other factors, such as expression of enzymes contributing to Ca^{2+} homeostasis, a shift in expression of sarcomeric proteins, enhanced oxidative stress or compromised respiratory chain function (Ziegelhoffer et al. 2009; Waczulikova et al. 2007) cannot be excluded and will be addressed in future experiments.
+Descriptions of alterations in Ca2+ sensitivity in the literature are inconsistent: hearts from diabetic animals have been shown to have decreased sensitivity to external Ca2+ (Bielefeld et al. 1983).
+In contrast, an increase in Ca2+ sensitivity was observed in skinned cardiac fibres (Murat et al. 1989, Khandoudi et al. 1993).
+Therefore, we suggest that impaired calcium handling is one of the factors responsible for the observed decrease in myocyte shortening.
+However, the contribution of several other factors, such as expression of enzymes contributing to Ca2+ homeostasis, a shift in expression of sarcomeric proteins, enhanced oxidative stress or compromised respiratory chain function (Waczulikova et al. 2007, Ziegelhoffer et al. 2009) cannot be excluded and will be addressed in future experiments.

 A statistical analysis of our data revealed heterogeneity in the myocyte volumes together with CTA and shortening in the control group that was significantly higher when compared with the diabetic group.
 To highlight this idea, we performed correlation analysis of the CTA at 0.5 Hz vs. 2 Hz as well as correlation of the shortening at 0.5 Hz vs. 2 Hz (Fig. 3B,D) in the control and the diabetic group.
-In all cases we found significantly lower 95% CI in the diabetic group compared to control group.
-Similar trend we found when compared the CTA-shortening relationship (Fig. 4C,D).
-We could interpret this result as a simplification of system behaviour during pathology, i.e., a loss in complexity and therefore a more simple reaction to negative stimuli.
+In all cases we found significantly lower 95 % CI in the diabetic group compared to control group.
+Similar trend was found when we compared the CTA-shortening relationship (Fig. 4C,D).
+We could interpret this result as a simplification of system behaviour during pathology, i.e. a loss in complexity and therefore a more simple reaction to adverse stimuli.
 A system that has limited responses has reduced ability to protect itself with ,non-standard' reactions to detrimental stimuli.
 Therefore it is more prone to a defective functioning and to an earlier onset of destructive processes.